vertica/vertica-prometheus-exporter/documentation/tipsandtechniques.md

 ```
 - targets: ["10.20.71.180:9970"]
 ```

+**Note make sure to check availability on your system for the port you plan on using as the container listening port before implementing.**

 ### Vertica Prometheus Exporter min_interval EXPLAINED
 The min_interval knob determines the lifespan of the internal collector objects.
 A collector with min_interval=0s will open, scrape Vertica, and close.
 A collector with min_interval=60s will open, scrape Vertica, and remain open as a temporary cache.
 Subsequent requests for that collector from Prometheus prior to the min_interval will get cached results from the exporter and not scrape Vertica.
 A request for that collector from Prometheus which occurs after the min_interval is reached will get a new collector, fresh scrape of Vertica, and again live for the duration of min_interval.